Daivansh/TmdbMovieListApp/README.md

 - Allows users to search for movies using a search query.
 - Includes error handling with retry functionality.
 - Shows a "No movies found" screen when a search query returns no results.
-- It avoids multiple api calls when the user types fast using debounging technique.
+- It avoids multiple api calls when the user types fast using debouncing technique.

 ## Screen Recording and APK